BetterThanTomorrow/calva/doc/integration.md

   1. Move `master` to point at `dev`: `git checkout -B master`, and push.
 1. `dev` has updated versions of the files that reflects _coming_ functionality.
   1. Checkout master w/o the `-B` flag.
-  1. Make the changes, commit with `[skip ci]` in the comnmit message, and push.
+  1. Make the changes, commit with `[skip ci]` in the commit message, and push.
   1. Make the changes on `dev` as well (if applicable).
 Merge, or whatever method seems most appropriate.